hinmfm/PBI-Projects/PROJECT 2: HR ANALYTICS/README.md

 I would deliver answers to aforementioned questions:
 1. Is there any relationship between who a person works for and their performance score?
 - Yes, there is.
 To answer this questions, i had used a treemap and a quadrant chart to analyse data.
 I conditioned that a manager should have at least 10 employees (approximation of 9.8 - company's average) working for him/her and their average performance score is at least 4 (approximation of 4.02 - company's average) in order to be shortlisted.
-- Managers who satisfied the conditions are: Ketsia Liebig (Production - 4.06 - 16 employees), Kelly Spirea (Production - 4.13 - 15 employees), Brandon Miller (Production - 4.43 - 14 employees), David Stanley (Production - 4.0 - 14 employees), Peter Monroe (IT-IS - 4.0 - 12 employees), Elijah Gray (Production - 4.14 - 14 employees), Lynn Daneault (Sales - 4.18 - 11 employees), Janet King (IT-IS/Production/Admin Offices/Sales - 4.33 - 12 employees).
+- Managers who satisfied the conditions are: Ketsia Liebig (Production - 4.06 - 16 employees), Kelly Spirea (Production - 4.06 - 15 employees), Brandon Miller (Production - 4.19 - 14 employees), Elijah Gray (Production - 4.14 - 14 employees), Lynn Daneault (Sales - 4.0 - 11 employees), Janet King (IT-IS/Production/Admin Offices/Sales - 4.23 - 12 employees), Kissy Sullivan (Production - 4.10 - 10 employees)
 - You can try it by filtering data in the treemap chart and looking up performance score in the bar charts of 'HR Metrics', page 6/7 in my visualization.

 2. What is the overall diversity profile of the organization?